ipaas-com/iPaaS.Integration.Template/README.md

 -  Define the Method CollectAdditionalExternalIds() in Interface\TranslationUtilities.cs (If applicable)
 -  Define the Method EstimateTotalAPICallsMade() in Interface\TranslationUtilities.cs (If applicable)
 -  Define the Methods in Interface\CustomFieldHandler.cs (If applicable)
--  Build Custom Functions in Interface\ConversionFunction.cs (If applicable)
+-  Build Custom Functions in Interface\ConversionFunctions.cs (If applicable)

 When successful, Schedule for certification by emailing support@ipaas.com.